 Potassium Bitartrate (Cream of Tartar): Potassium bitartrate, also known as cream of tartar, is a byproduct of winemaking.
 It is often used as a stabilizing agent in recipes and helps to prevent sugar crystallization.

-See also How to cook chilean seabass
+See also How long do you cook yams for

 Anhydrous Monocalcium Phosphate: Anhydrous monocalcium phosphate is a fast-acting leavening agent that is commonly used in commercial baking.
 It reacts quickly with liquid and heat to release carbon dioxide gas.